deptofdefense/anet/README.md

 1. Open Eclipse
 	1. Eclipse will ask you for a `workspace` directory.
 You can choose any empty directory.
 	1. Import the `anet/` directory into eclipse as an existing project.
-	1. Run the project.
+	1. Run the project as a Java Application.
+Open the Run Configuration and make sure:
-	       1. Run as a Java Application.
+	       1. The main method is `mil.dds.anet.AnetApplication`
-	       1. The main method is in `mil.dds.anet.AnetApplication`
+	       1. Arguments includes `server anet.yml`
-	       1. In run configuration, add to argumetnts `server anet.yml`
+	       1. Environment variables include anything set in build.gradle or localSettings.gradle.
+If you are using sqlite as your database, this will include: `ANET_DB_DRIVER=org.sqlite.JDBC`, `ANET_DB_URL=jdbc:sqlite:development.db`, `ANET_DB_DATE_STRING_FORMAT=yyyy-MM-dd hh:mm:ss.SSS Z"`, `ANET_DB_DATE_CLASS=text`
 	1. Ensure there are no compile errors.
-If there are, you are probably missing dependencies.
+If there are, you are probably missing dependencies or forgot to add gradle settings in Eclipse.
 Try re-running `./gradlew eclipse`.
 1. Update the settings in `anet.yml` for your environment.
 See the section on ANET Configuration in [documentation.md](https://github.com/deptofdefense/anet/blob/master/DOCUMENTATION.md#anet-configuration) for more details on these configuration options.

 ### Java Backend